Data Integration

 Technical considerations

-The biggest data integration challenge is often simply the basics of integrating data from disparate, often incompatible, sources.
-To help design a successful project, you need to thoroughly anaylze:
+The most significant data integration challenge is often integrating data from disparate, often incompatible, sources.
+To help design a successful project, you need to analyze thoroughly:

 • From which systems will the data be sourced?

-• Is all the data to fulfil the requirements available?
+• Is all the data to fulfill the requirements available?

 • What are the options for extracting the data?
-Update notification?
+Update notifications?
 Incremental extracts?
 Full extracts?

 • How often will you need to run your extracts?

-• Are the required data fields populated properly and consistently?
+• Are the required data fields populated correctly and consistently?

 • What volume of data are you going to need to process?